qtrinh/qpipeline/INSTALLATION.md

 ```
 export PATH=$PATH:$QPIPELINE_HOME
 ```
-Check to see if qpipeline2 is in your path:
+Check to see if qpipeline is in your path:
 ```
 qpipeline
 ```